 Help students learn accountability and responsibility.
 Do not tolerate late work if you are attempting to teach the students.
 Do not consider late submission unless for a legitimate cause.

-If they want to compete in the real world, students must learn how to meet deadlines.
+Students must learn how to meet deadlines if they want to compete in the real world.
 How would they be good at meeting deadlines when they join the workforce if they never face the consequences of not meeting school deadlines?

 We must assist them in being responsible students accountable for their decisions to prepare them for the future.